Mohamed-Abobakr20/Deloitte.-Data-Analytics-Job-Simulation/README.md

 - Create a new sheet with a new bar chart called “Down Time per Device Type”.
 - Create a Dashboard with the 2 previous sheets and set the first chart to be used as a filter (selecting a factory in the first chart shows only the down time of the machines in this factory in the second chart).
 - Select the factory with the most down time (click on its bar), make a screenshot of the dashboard and upload it as a submission for this task.

+## Task 2
+> Summary

+After a worrisome number of internal complaints about gender inequality in terms of salary, Daikibo Industrials wants us to help them investigate.

+The Forensic Tech team has built an algorithm to quantify “level of gender pay equality” for most job roles within the company, in all company locations.
+Our Forensics lead thinks it would be a great idea for you to finish the job.

+We have processed all data on employee compensation and generated an Excel file (Equality Table.xlsx, available in the Resources) containing 3 columns:
+- Factory
+- Job Role
+- Equality Score (integer; ranging between -100 and +100; 0 is ideal)

+> Steps To Make The Task
+- Create a 4th column (Equality class), classifying the equality score into 3 types:
+-- Fair (+-10)
+-- Unfair (<-10 AND >10)
+-- Highly Discriminative (<-20 AND >20)